-Our source water is the Mississippi River, a surface water source.
-This water is treated at the Carrollton Water Purification Plant for East Bank customers and at the Algiers Water Purification Plant for West Bank customers.
-In 2013 the Carrollton Water Purification Plant provided an average of 143.75 million gallons of drinking water per day to a population estimated to be about 330,021 people.
-The Algiers Water Purification Plant provided an average of 10.4 million gallons of drinking water per day to a population estimated to be about 53,053 people.
+Mississippi River water is treated at the Carrollton Water Purification Plant for East Bank customers in Orleans Parish and at the Algiers Water Purification Plant for West Bank customers in Orleans Parish.
+In 2014 the Carrollton Water Purification Plant provided an average of 132.5 million gallons of drinking water per day to a population of 333,403.
+The Algiers Water Purification Plant provided an average of 9.8 million gallons of drinking water per day to a population of 52,560.
+(Source of population figures is GCR, INC).
 The treatment process at each plant is similar.
-The raw river water is treated with chemicals called "coagulants" which cause the small particles in the water to come together to form larger particles which are then allowed to settle out of the water.
+The raw water is treated with chemicals called "coagulants" which cause the small particles in the water to come together to form larger particles which are then allowed to settle out of the water.
 Rapid sand filtration is used to remove even smaller particles.
 During the process chloramine is added to disinfect the water.
 Lime is added to provide corrosion control and to increase the pH of the water to stabilize the disinfectant.
 Fluoride is added to prevent tooth decay.